 Research and development costs are charged to expense as costs are incurred in performing research and development activities, including salaries and benefits, facilities costs, overhead costs, clinical study and related clinical manufacturing costs, license and milestone fees, contract services, manufacturing costs for pre-launch inventory that did not qualify for capitalization, and other related costs.
 Up-front fees and milestones paid to third parties in connection with technologies which have not reached technological feasibility and do not have an alternative future use are expensed as research and development expense as incurred.
 In circumstances where amounts have been paid in excess of costs incurred, the Company records a prepaid expense.
 The Company accrues costs for clinical trial activities based upon estimates of the services received and related expenses incurred that have yet to be invoiced by the contract research organizations, clinical study sites, laboratories, consultants, or other clinical trial vendors that perform the activities.
-The Company recognizes the reimbursement associated with collaborative activities to its collaborative partners as research and development expense in the period the services are provided.
+Where amounts owed to a collaboration partner exceed the Company's collaborative arrangement revenues in each quarterly period, such amounts are classified as research and development expense.

-Cost of license and royalty revenue
+Cost of royalty and other revenue

-Cost of license and royalty revenue represents expense associated with amounts owed to third parties as a result of revenue recognized under the Company's out-license arrangements.
+Cost of royalty and other revenue represents expense associated with amounts owed to third parties as a result of revenue recognized under the Company's out-license arrangements.